ANGIOPOIETINS

 In healthy vessels, leukocytes flow through the bloodstream but do not adhere to vessel walls or transmigrate into the extracellular matrix.

 Constitutive Ang-1-Tie2 signaling is critical for maintaining the non-proliferative, anti-inflammatory and non-angiogenic state of the healthy blood vessel.
-The result is endothelial quiescence and homeostasis.
+The result is endothelial quiescence

 An1_all.jpg